Tesco: Tesco Homeplus

-In May 2005, Tesco announced a trial non-food only format near Manchester and Aberdeen, and the first shop opened in October 2005.
+In May 2005, Tesco announced a trial non-food only format near Manchester and Aberdeen.
+The first shop opened in October 2005.
 The shops offered all of Tesco's ranges except food in warehouse-style units in retail parks.
 Tesco introduced the format as only 20% of its customers had access to a Tesco Extra, and the company was restricted in how many of its superstores it could convert into Extras and how quickly it could do so.
 Large units for non-food retailing are much more readily available.
 The format was not Tesco's first non-food-only venture in the UK.
-Until the late 1990s/early 2000s there were several non-food Tesco shops around the country including Scarborough and Yate.
+Until the late 1990s/early 2000s there were several non-food Tesco shops around the country, including Scarborough and Yate.

 Although not in a warehouse-style format, the shops were located on high streets and shopping centres and stocked similar items to Homeplus shops.
 In both cases, this was because another part of the shopping centre had a Tesco Superstore that stocked food items only.
-By 2014, the number of Homeplus shops in the United Kingdom had reached 12; the newest shop opened in Chester in July 2009.
+By 2014, the number of Homeplus shops in the United Kingdom had reached 12.
+The newest shop opened in Chester in July 2009.
 In 2012 it was reported that Tesco was looking to close the business to focus on groceries.
-Tesco closed six Homeplus shops on 15 March 2015, and the remaining six shops closed on 27 June 2015.
+Tesco closed six Homeplus shops in March 2015, and the remaining six shops closed in June 2015.

 Tesco Metro

-Tesco Metro shops were sized between Tesco superstores and Tesco Express shops, with shops averaging 11000 sqft.
-They are mainly located in town centres and similar urban locations and were designed to accommodate larger weekly shops as well as top-up shopping.
+Tesco Metro shops were sized between Tesco superstores and Tesco Express shops, averaging 11000 sqft.
+They were mainly located in town centres and other urban locations and were designed to accommodate larger weekly shops as well as top-up shopping.

-In May 2021, Tesco announced the brand would be retired as only 31% of customers were using the stores for larger shops.
-89 locations converted to the Tesco Express format while the remaining 58 adopted the standard superstore format.
+In May 2021, Tesco retired the brand, as only 31% of customers were using the stores for larger shops.
+89 locations converted to the Tesco Express format.
+The remaining 58 adopted the standard superstore format.

+As of 2025, Tesco Ireland still operates Metro stores as part of its business.

 Dobbies Garden Centres

 Dobbies is a chain of garden centres across Scotland, England, and Northern Ireland.
-Tesco completed its acquisition of Dobbies in 2008, and the company continued to trade under its own brand, from its own head office in Melville, near Edinburgh.
-On 17 June 2016, Tesco sold the company on to a group of investors led by Midlothian Capital Partners and Hattington Capital for £217 million.
+Tesco completed its acquisition of Dobbies in 2008.
+The company continued to trade under its own brand, from its own head office in Melville, near Edinburgh.
+In June 2016, Tesco sold the company to a group of investors led by Midlothian Capital Partners and Hattington Capital for £217 million.

 Harris + Hoole

 In 2012, Tesco invested in a new coffee shop chain, named Harris + Hoole after coffee-loving characters in Samuel Pepys' diary.
-Tesco took full ownership of the business from its founders Nick, Andrew and Laura Tolley in February 2016, and agreed in June 2016 to sell it to Caffè Nero.
+In February 2016, Tesco took full ownership of the business from its founders Nick, Andrew and Laura Tolley.
+In June 2016, Tesco sold it to Caffè Nero.

 Giraffe

 Giraffe is a restaurant chain in the United Kingdom which Tesco purchased in March 2013 as part of a strategy of making use of excess space in its shops.
-Tesco sold the chain to Boparan Holdings in June 2016.
+In June 2016, Tesco sold the chain to Boparan Holdings.